General FAQs

 Shortlisted candidates will be intimated as per these dates:

-- Early June: Shortlisted candidates will be contacted to set up interview times and dates.
-Interviews will be conducted via GMeet or via Skype (phone interviews will be conducted only in exceptional circumstances).
+• Late May: Shortlisted candidates will be contacted to set up interview and written test times and dates.
+Interviews will be conducted via GMeet (phone interviews will be conducted only in exceptional circumstances).

 Step 1: Review of applications by the UFP Admissions Committee.

-Step 2: Shortlisted candidates will be contacted and informed about their date of personal interview (over Skype or Phone).
+Step 2: Shortlisted candidates will be contacted and informed about their date of personal interview (over GMeet or phone) and the written test.

-Step 3: Interview of shortlisted candidates by the UFP Admissions Committee.
+Step 3: Interview of shortlisted candidates by the UFP Admissions Committee and the written test.

 Step 5: Fellows must accept the offer and pay the deposit amount within a week of the offer.